SiriusXM Satellite Radio (info for techies)

 3 bars (which

-- So I attached the Folding Windowsill Antenna
+- So I attached the antenna

-to then end of a 1 m (3 ft) wooden stick, then held it out of a
+to then end of a 1-m (3-ft) wooden stick, then held it out of a

 second story window.
 This resulted in a level of